jinghao/jinghao.github.com/_posts/2009-07-19-the-value-of-life-as-a-terminally-ill-patient.md

 created: 1248035149
 categories: politics health care
 ---
 A [NYT article](http://www.nytimes.com/2009/07/19/magazine/19healthcare-t.html) makes the seemingly-outrageous but completely rational assertion that the value of life, especially of a terminally ill victim of bad health, is finite.
-Why should healthy Americans have to pay several times more than their peers in Europe or Japan to be <em>less</em> healthy?
+Why should healthy Americans have to pay several times more than their peers in Europe or Japan to be *less* healthy?
 Why are we paying tens of thousands to extend the life of a suffering cancer victim when we can't afford hundreds to immunize children against the cheapest-to-prevent, yet most contagious and deadliest, issues like the flu?

 For a better understanding of how paying more can result in less, take a look at this excerpt: